 Control of execution of outgoing documents

-Executors often incorrectly fill out the details of outgoing documents, and also make grammatical errors in the text, which negatively affects the company's image
+Contractors often incorrectly fill out the details of outgoing documents and also make grammatical errors in the text, which negatively affects the company’s image

-Control of execution of documents submitted for signature to the head
+Controlling the execution of documents submitted for signature to the manager

-Finally, the manager decides to exclude from the list of existing office work processes the sending of documents by facsimile, as well as the creation of copies that do not require certification, and entrust these functions to the performers.
+Finally, the manager decides to exclude from the list of existing office work processes the sending of documents by fax, as well as the creation of copies that do not require certification, and assign these functions to the performers.

-Thus, our task is to distribute the following functions among the employees of the office of the conditional company:
+Thus, our task is to distribute the following functions among the employees of the office of the fictitious company:

 1. Reception and preliminary consideration of incoming documents.